 Additionally, in the California residential lease agreement, under the renter’s insurance clause, you want to include this clause: “Unless prohibited by law, resident waives any insurance, subrogation rights or claims against landlord/owner and their insurers.”

 This clause simply states that if there is a claim that needs to be made to the tenant’s insurance company, the insurance company can’t come back and sue you.
-It’s very important that this clause is included in your lease agreement.
+This clause must be included in your lease agreement.

 #5.
 Lease Renewal

-All of our tenants are on a one-year rent lease agreement, and require a notice by the end.
-At the end of ten months with our tenant, we send them reasonable notice.
-The notice will say, “Your lease is expiring in 60 days.
-We’d like you to renew the lease for rent.
+All of our tenants are on a one-year rent California residential lease agreement and require notice by the end.
+At the end of ten months with our tenant, we provide reasonable notice.
+The written notice will say, “Your lease is expiring in 60 days.
+We’d like you to renew the residential lease agreement for rent.
 However, if you’re not going to, we need to know 30 days in advance.”

-Sometimes, though, the tenant stays and does not renew the lease agreement because we send a renewal notice out a couple of weeks before the lease actually expires, and it’s not signed by the tenant.
+Sometimes, though, the tenant stays and does not renew the California residential lease agreement because we send a renewal notice out a couple of weeks before the residential lease agreement expires, and it’s not signed by the tenant.

 So, we have a clause in our California lease agreement that states this information about receiving a notice or renewing the lease.
-It writes, “If we do not receive the lease renewal, nor do we receive a 30-day notice to vacate, your lease will expire and you will automatically go revert to month-to-month, and your rent will then automatically increase by 10% per month.”
+It writes, “If we do not receive the lease renewal, nor do we receive a 30-day notice to vacate, your California residential lease agreement will expire and you will automatically revert to month-to-month tenancy, and your rent will then automatically increase by 10% per month.”

-See, it’s to our owner’s advantage (and to the advantage of the tenants who rent, actually) that we always have a one-year lease in place.
-It gives you peace of mind and security knowing that your home isn’t going to be vacated in a time like December, when it’s a little more difficult to rent.
+See, it’s to our owner’s advantage (and to the advantage of the tenants who rent, actually) that we always have a one-year residential lease agreement in place.
+It gives you peace of mind and security knowing that your home isn’t going to be vacated in a time like December when it’s a little more difficult to rent.

-So, we want our tenants on a year-to-year lease for rent.
-If they want the flexibility of a California month to month lease, though, they can have it.
+So, we want our tenants on a year-to-year California rental lease agreement for rent.
+If they want the flexibility of a California month-to-month lease, though, they can have it.
 We understand current and prospective tenants might have a possible move coming up, or they might be interested in buying a house soon.

 For this rent flexibility, they’re going to pay a premium of 10% on their rent payments, which gives our owners a little financial cushion if their tenant breaks the lease.